Freedom of information laws allow access by the general public to data held by national governments.

 - a decision to refuse a further period for making an application for internal review of a decision to refuse access to a document.

 You have 60 days following the date of a decision to lodge a review with the Information Commissioner.
 You can also appeal to the Information Commissioner if you have not been notified of the decision on your request for access, or of the decision on your request for review, within the required time.
 An application to the Information Commissioner must be in writing and must give details of how notices might be sent to you (for example, by providing an electronic address to which notices could be sent by electronic communication) and include a copy of the decision given by us.

 Your application could contain particulars of the basis on which the review is sought.

 The application for a review by the Information Commissioner must be sent to the Information Commissioner.
-Details of how to request a review can be found of the OAIC website:
+Details of how to request a review can be found on the

 Administrative Appeals Tribunal (AAT) Review